qiyangqd/STAT545-participation/README.md

 14. [CM14: Meeting 14 The Model-Fitting Paradigm in R](https://qiyangqd.github.io/STAT545-participation/CM14/cm014-exercise.html)

+15. images
+    + Storage of figures for README in Homework.
+This can be ignored.

-Thank you for viewing my participation repo! :satisfied:
+* Thank you for viewing my participation repo! :satisfied: